Run Executions from the CLI

 Interactive Mode

-Use the interactive CLI when you prefer a step-by-step interface to create, run, or manage executions without memorizing command-line flags.
+Use interactive mode when you want a step-by-step interface instead of memorizing flags.

 bash